The Best Protein Powders and Supplements for Seniors

 Research published in Nutrition Review (2) also suggests that high-protein diets can help older individuals avoid weight gain while maintaining lean muscle.

-You might also be interested in our article on the best protein powders for weight loss
+You might also be interested in our articles on collagen and whey proteins and the best protein powders for weight loss.

 How Much Protein Should Older Adults Consume?